codepumper/supabase-auth/README.md

 # supabase-auth
-Athentication modulue to interact with Supabase backend
+Authentication module to interact with Supabase backend